manuxi/SuluNewsBundle/README.md

 </a>

 I made this bundle to have the possibility to manage news in my projects without the dependency to elasticsearch.
+Over time, more and more features have been added.

 This bundle contains
 - Several filters for News Content Type